Skip to main content

 Community engagement programs and leadership opportunities

-At Oregon Food Bank, we center people experiencing hunger in all that we do.
-We focus on building community power to eliminate hunger and its root causes – for good.
-Our work to address hunger’s root causes amplifies community voices and grows grassroots power.
-Together, we are building a movement that unites people to create real, lasting change.
+At Oregon Food Bank we focus on building community power to eliminate hunger and its root causes for good.
+Our work to address the root causes of hunger amplifies community voices and grows grassroots power.
+We are building a movement that brings people together to create real and lasting change.
+On this page you can learn more about some of our community engagement programs and the different leadership opportunities across Oregon that seek to create solutions to end food insecurity.

 Food, Education, Agriculture, Solutions Together (FEAST)

-Program Description: FEAST is a community organizing process that supports conversations about food that lead to local action.
+Program Description: FEAST (Food, Education, Agriculture, Solutions Together) is a community organizing process that supports conversations about food that lead to local action.
 Through the FEAST Support Fund grant program, Oregon Food Bank supports local leadership teams to plan and hold FEAST conversations in their community.
 From those conversations, communities identify projects to implement that help strengthen their local food system and build community food security.

-Program Timeline: October through December of the following year (a 15-month duration).
+Program Timeline: October through the following December (15 months)

 Who is eligible?
-A team of at least 3 people from a community in Oregon can apply to the FEAST Support Fund.
-You will need a fiscal sponsor in order to receive the funds.
-Preference is given to applicants from immigrant and refugee communities; Black, Indigenous, and all communities of color; trans and gender-non-conforming (TGNC) communities; and single mothers and caregivers.
-FEAST also gives preference to rural communities and those who have not participated in FEAST in the past two years.
+A team of at least three people from a community in Oregon or Clark County, WA can apply to the FEAST Support Fund.
+You will need a fiscal sponsor to receive the funds (501c3 or LLC).
+Preference is given to applicants from Oregon Food Bank’s equity constituencies: immigrant and refugee communities, Black, Indigenous, and all communities of color, trans and gender expansive communities, and single mothers or caregivers.
+FEAST also gives preference to rural communities.

 Double Up Food Bucks (DUFB) Ambassador Program

-Program Description: The DUFB program offers Supplemental Nutrition Assistance Program (SNAP) participants additional dollars to spend on fruits and vegetables when they use their Oregon Trail EBT card at participating grocery stores, corner stores, farmers markets and farms in Oregon.
-DUFB Ambassadors identify ways to strengthen the impact of the program on communities who are disproportionately impacted by hunger and food insecurity.
-Join a cohort of community leaders that will provide direct outreach and education about DUFB, inform program decisions to lift barriers to participation and improve the program's overall accessibility.
+Program Description: Double Up Food Bucks Oregon (DUFB) is a program that earns shoppers more SNAP (Supplemental Nutrition Assistance Program, formerly known as “food stamps”) dollars to spend on fruits and vegetables when they use their Oregon Trail Card at participating grocery stores, farmers markets, farm stands and farms in the state.
+The DUFB Ambassador Program recruits five leaders to engage in program activities for nine months.
+DUFB Ambassadors identify ways to strengthen the impact of the program on communities disproportionately impacted by hunger and food insecurity.
+Join a cohort of community leaders who will provide direct outreach and education about DUFB, inform program decisions to lift barriers to participation, and improve the program's overall accessibility.

 Who is eligible?
-Ambassadors must reside in Oregon and be 18 years of age or older.
-Oregon Food Bank prioritizes the following equity constituencies in the Ambassador selection process: people and communities of color; immigrants and refugees; single moms and caregivers; and trans and gender non-conforming (TGNC) folx.
-Ambassadors are committed to championing equity efforts within their personal lives, workplace and community.
-They will add representation of diverse perspectives to the cohort.
-English proficiency is not necessary to fill this role.
+Ambassadors must reside in Oregon and be 18 or older.
+Preference is given to applicants from Oregon Food Bank’s equity constituencies: immigrant and refugee communities, Black, Indigenous, and all communities of color, trans and gender expansive communities, and single mothers or caregivers.
+DUFB Ambassadors are committed to championing equity efforts within their personal lives, workplace and community, and will add representation of diverse perspectives to the cohort.
+English proficiency is not necessary for this role.
 Translation and interpretation services are available for all meetings and written materials.

 How to apply: Apply online in English or Spanish.
 Applications are accepted on a rolling basis.